Vinny From "Jersey Shore" Tried To Explain Climate Change To Trump And People Are Amazed

 Since this is affecting much of our nation, President Trump decided to tweet about it and use the moment to make fun of climate change.

-The Trump administration pulled the US out of the Paris Climate Accord in June.
-The US is now the only country in the world not taking part in the agreement.
+The Trump administration in June announced plans to pull the US out of the Paris Climate Accord.
+If that ends up happening, the US would be the only country in the world to snub the agreement.

 He wrote: